unjica/marvel/SUBMISSION.md

 - All components are properly typed and documented
 - The application includes proper error boundaries and loading states
 - The code is organized in a clean, modular structure
 - Performance optimizations include lazy loading and efficient animations
+- Loading skeletons provide a smooth user experience during data fetching